-This article describes how you can use Microsoft Dynamics AX to help control and monitor the work that's carried out by employees in your warehouses.
+This article describes how you can use Microsoft Dynamics 365 for Finance and Operations, Enterprise edition to help control and monitor the work that's carried out by employees in your warehouses.

 If you're using the functionality in Warehouse management, all warehouse worker operations are referred to as work.
 Work such as picking, moving, and counting on-hand inventory is recorded by using mobile devices.
 Before a warehouse worker can perform work, he or she must be associated with a worker in Human resources.
 Each Worker account can have multiple warehouse work users associated with it.
 Those work users can work in different warehouses and can have different levels of access to the various mobile device menus.
 You can think of the warehouse work users as multiple logons for the selected worker.
 Each work user has a default warehouse, and specific workflows are exposed by the menus items that are available to that work user.

 To create a new work user, on the Workers page, on the General tab, in the Warehouses section, click Worker.
 You must specify a user ID, a user name, a default warehouse, and a menu name.
 This menu is loaded when the user signs in to the Warehouse Mobile Device Portal, and lets you define which menu items the user has access to.

 As part of the setup for each work user, you can also define specific process workflows.
 For example, you can use the Is a cycle count supervisor field to specify whether the user can process adjustments to cycle counting discrepancies during a counting operation, or whether these adjustments must first be reviewed by another person.